grafana/grafana/docs/sources/variables/repeat-panels-or-rows.md

 Grafana lets you create dynamic dashboards using _template variables_.
 Any variables in your queries expands to the current value of the variable before the query is sent to the database.
 Variables let you reuse a single dashboard for all your services.

 Template variables can be very useful to dynamically change your queries across a whole dashboard.
-If you want Grafana to dynamically create new panels or rows based on what values you have selected you can use the *Repeat* feature.
+If you want Grafana to dynamically create new panels or rows based on what values you have selected, you can use the *Repeat* feature.

 ## Repeating panels